Total Household Resources

 Adjusted gross income is the amount of income determined to be taxable by the Internal Revenue Service on the federal tax return.
 View www.irs.gov for more information.

-If I am claimed as a dependent, do I qualify for a property tax credit or a home heating credit?
+If I am claimed as a dependent, do I qualify for a homestead property tax credit or a home heating credit?

 Home Heating Credit: Individuals who are claimed as a dependent on another person's return do not qualify for this credit.
-View MCL section 206.527a(11)

 Property Tax Credit: If someone else has claimed you as a dependent, you may be eligible for a Property Tax credit.
-However, you must include all support or assistance you received from parents or others in your total household resources for 2012 or household income for 2011 and prior years.
-View the 2012 MI-1040 instruction booklet (for other years search available Tax Forms) for other requirements.
+However, you must include all support or assistance you received from parents or others in your total household resources or household income.
+For more information, view instructions for the 2016 Homestead Property Tax Credit Claim MI-1040CR.
+(For other years search available tax forms.)